kcbhamu/EffectiveMass/README.md

 # EffectiveMass
-A script used to calculate effective masses of holes and electrons automatically.
+A script used to calculate effective masses of holes and electrons automatically. (for DMol3 and CASTEP) Note that "Band structure" calculation and analyzation should be performed before running this script.

 ## Version
-EffectiveMass v2.0.1
+EffectiveMass v2.0.1.

 ## Python Version
 Python 3.6 or later.